0xjinx0/FYP/README.md

 A charity authentication system prototype made with ReactJS as the frontend and build on the Ethereum Blockchain.\
 With the objective to help improve the donation gathered by charitable organization.

-## Important stuff to take note before deployment of the application!
+## Important stuff to take note before deploying the application!
 1. This prototype application is set to run on a fake local blockchain Truffle Ganache.
 2. Kindly install Truffle Ganache [here](https://trufflesuite.com/ganache/)
 3. Ensure the Ganache is running when the application is deployed.